muratk3n/thirdwave/en/2019/05/stats.md

 <a name="unempl"></a>

-## Unemployment

-Reverse of Employment-to-Population Ratio
+Unemployment: Reverse of Employment-to-Population Ratio

 ```python
 import pandas as pd, datetime